Tatwi/RocketTux/README.md

 ## Gameplay
 When the game is finished, the following game play will be available.

-- Boost and fly around collecting coins and items to spend on customizations to the game and to complete quests.
+- Boost and fly around collecting coins (to unlock levels and purchase Cubimals) and items to complete quests.
-- "Coin-Bounce" or use a boost to puzzle your way around obstacles to collect all the coins and quest items.
+- "Coin Jump" or use boosts to puzzle your way around obstacles.
-- Open various blocks (by simply passing over them) that grant items, quests, and powerups.
+- Open various blocks (by simply passing over them) that grant items, unlocks, and powerups.
 - Use one of 5 types of powerups to customize your game play experience.
-- Unlock new areas, get bonuses, and set perferences by purchasing Cubimals with your coins.
-Up to six Cubimals can be active at a time, in any combination.
+- Get bonuses and set preferences by purchasing Cubimals with your coins.
+If you're really lucky, you might even find one inside a block!
+Up to four Cubimals can be active at a time, in any combination.
-- Randomly generated levels with at least 26 different map sections per theme and 8 total themes.
+- Randomly generated levels with 26 different map sections per theme and 8 total themes.
-- Use Cumbimals to influence the time and place of your adventures, as many items can only be found in certain places at specific times of the day.
 - No death mechanic.
 If Tux collides with an enemy or an explosion, he gets knocked back and loses some coins from his wallet (unless he is invincible at the time).
 Easy mode loses fewer coins, where hard mode loses more coins.
 - No "murder hobo" lifestyle; Nolok's minions are obstacles to be avoided (you can't kill them, though the bomb guys do explode).
 - No time limits.
 Stop and smell the Fire Flowers!
 - No forced movement through levels.
 - No need to reach the end of a level to "beat it".
-In fact, you'll probably go back and forth a few times to collect everything.
+In fact, you'll probably go back and forth several times to collect everything.
 The level ends when you feel like leaving it.
 You get a bonus for collecting all the coins, but you don't have to collect them all.
 - No "secret areas" or other potentially annoying mechanics that you'll need to look up on the Internet just to understand!

 ### Controls
-- RocketTux is designed to be used with keyboard and mouse.
-I might add game controller, but I will not be adding touch screen support.
-- The idea is to collect as many coins as you can.
-You have a limited amount of boosts and "coins jumps" to reach the high ones.
+RocketTux is designed to be used with keyboard and mouse, but you can also use a gamepad to navigate the main menu and play the levels.
+SNES style is the default gamepad layout, with XBOX360 being the other supported layout.
+The only difference in the controller selection is that the ABXY buttons are swapped to maintain the thumb positions one would use with the SNES style controller.

+#### Keyboard:
-- Left/Right Arrows: Move left and right.
+- **Left/Right Arrows:** Move left and right.
-- Spacebar: Boost into the air.
+- **Spacebar:** Boost into the air.
 Provided he doesn't run into anything along the way, a boost will move Tux to the top of the screen.
-- Control: Small jump that will move Tux up two "blocks".
+- **Control:** Small jump that will move Tux up two or three "blocks" (depending on powerups).
 Only works when standing or running.
-- Up Arrow: Gain altitude when collecting coins ("coin jump").
+- **Up Arrow:** Gain altitude when collecting coins ("coin jump").
 Hover when in the air.
 A small amount of altitude is lost over time.
-- Down Arrow: Hover when in the air.
+- **Down Arrow:** Hover when in the air.
 Do NOT gain altitude when collecting coins (handy for collecting a row of coins).
 Duck when on the ground.
+- **ESC Key:** Exit levels, and the inventory, friends, and help screens.
+- **F1:** Toggle tool tips on the main menu, inventory, and friends screens.
-- Music Controls: M for mute, Comma for quieter, Period for louder.
+- **Music Controls:** M for mute, Comma for quieter, Period for louder.
-- B: Toggles the display of the Adventure Bag, which shows the items Tux found in a level.
-- Mouse: Used for clicking menu buttons.
+- **Mouse:** Used for clicking menu buttons and removing the powerup by clicking its icon (which is the only way to remove it).

+#### Gamepad:
+- **DPAD:** Left/Right move Tux left/right.
+Also used in the main menu, where Up/Down selects difficulty and Left/Right selects the levels.
+Up/Down are not used when playing in a level.
+- **A:** Boost.
+- **B:** Small jump.
+- **Y:** Maintain height, allowing coin jumps. _Tip: You're meant to hold this with the end of your thumb, thereby making it easy to tab a small jump on the B button with the base of your thumb._
+- **X:** Maintain height, but do not allow coin jumps.
+- **Start:** Play in main menu, pause/resume in levels.
+- **Select:** Choose random level in main menu, exit level on the pause screen.

 ### Powerups
-- Powerups are found in purple blocks and are awarded by some quests.
-Purple blocks are not found when playing in hard mode, though certains events may spawn them if Tux is lucky.
+Powerups are found in purple blocks throughout the world.
+They persist through level changes and can be seen on the main menu.
+All powerups, with the exception of the Earth Flower, are lost on contact with an enemy or an explosion.

-- Star: Makes Tux fly a bit faster and makes him run at super speed!
+- **Star:** Makes Tux fly a bit faster and makes him run at super speed!
-- Fire Flower: Tux flies even faster than with the Star and he has a chance to gain a boost when collecting coins (to a max of 5 active boosts).
+- **Fire Flower:** Tux flies even faster than with the Star and he has a chance to gain a boost when collecting coins (to a max of 5 active boosts).
-- Water Flower: Makes Tux invincible and very lucky, but the powerup is consumed after the first time Tux collides with an enemy or an explosion.
+- **Water Flower:** Makes Tux invincible and very lucky, but the powerup is consumed after the first time Tux collides with an enemy or an explosion.
+Luck affects the outcome of opening boxes, making them more likely to generate positive results.
-- Earth Flower: Makes Tux completely invincible at the cost of also making him very, very heavy.
+- **Earth Flower:** Makes Tux completely invincible at the cost of also making him very, very heavy.
 Tux can only jump 1 block, he will not boost all the way to the top of the level, and he will lose altitude much more quickly.
-- Air Flower: Makes Tux much lighter, improving his jumps (3 blocks), coin-jumps, and boosts, while also causing him to lose altitude at a slower rate.
+- **Air Flower:** Makes Tux much lighter, improving his jumps (3 blocks), coin-jumps, and boosts, while also causing him to lose altitude at a slower rate.
-- All powerups, with the exception of the Earth Flower, are lost on contact with an enemy or an explosion.
-- Powerups can be removed by clicking the icon in the toolbar when playing a level.

 ### Enemies
 - Mr. Bomb: Walks around, preferably on the ground.
 He is programmed to run, tick, and explode when Tux gets near him.
 Large blast radius.